Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 New Zealand offers a huge variety of activities, from bungee jumping to skiing, swimming with dolphins, scenic flights and boat cruises on the fjords, as well as several world famous walking trails.
 Alternatively visitors can immerse themselves in culture at the museums and galleries of Auckland and the capital Wellington in the North, and Christchurch in the south.

-New Zealand is an easy and compact place in which to travel and its spectacularly dramatic landscape alone, famous for its setting for the 'The Lord of the Rings' film trilogy, makes the long trip to these southern islands more than worthwhile.
+New Zealand is an easy and compact place in which to travel and its spectacularly dramatic landscapes alone, famous for its setting for film trilogy, makes the long trip to these southern islands more than worthwhile.

 There is so much to see and do in New Zealand that it is difficult to know where to start.
 This is, after all, the self-styled 'adventure capital of the world', where willing participants can bungee jump, zorb and sky dive to their heart's content in outdoor playgrounds such as Queensland or Wanaka.